Amasa Cobb

 Amasa Cobb (September 27, 1823 – July 5, 1905) was an American politician and judge.
-He was the 6th and 9th Chief Justice of the Nebraska Supreme Court and the 5th Mayor of Lincoln, Nebraska.
-Earlier in his life, he was a United States Congressman from Wisconsin for 8 years and served as the 13th Speaker of the Wisconsin State Assembly.
+He was the 6th and 9th chief justice of the Nebraska Supreme Court and the 5th mayor of Lincoln, Nebraska.
+Earlier in his life, he served four terms in the U.S. House of Representatives, representing Wisconsin's 2nd congressional district from 1863 to 1871.
+He also served several years in the Wisconsin Legislature, and was the 13th Speaker of the Wisconsin State Assembly (1861).
 He also served as a Union Army officer during the American Civil War.